stuartellis/sve-personal-website/content/articles/task-runner.md

 If you do not wish to use a tool version manager, see the section below for how to install Task with a script.

 If possible, avoid using operating system packages.
-These are likely to provide older versions of Task.
+These install a single shared copy of the Task tool, and are likely to provide an older version.

 ### Installing Task with a Script